openSUSE/news-o-o/_posts/2013-10-17-openstack-havana-and-opensuse.markdown

 ---

 [![OpenStack logo](//news.opensuse.org/wp-content/uploads/2013/10/openstack-cloud-software-vertical-small.png)](http://www.openstack.org/)
-Congratulations to the [OpenStack](http://www.openstack.org) community for todayâ€™s release of OpenStack Havana!
+Congratulations to the [OpenStack](http://www.openstack.org) community for today’s release of OpenStack Havana!
 This is the eighth OpenStack release and the community delivered on-time, yet again.

 Packages have already made it to openSUSE Factory for those interested in testing.
 This OpenStack release further expands the capabilities of the industry-leading cloud software by providing improved scalability and performance, monitoring support, automated VM management and improved configuration. openSUSE 13.1 packages are available and so are packages for older openSUSE releases and for SUSE Linux Enterprise.<!-- more -->